 1995 – Kevin McCollum

-Kevin is one of the most prolific and successful Broadway producers with a career spanning 25 years in the theatre industry.
-He received the Tony Award for Best Musical for In the Heights (2008), Avenue Q (2004), and Rent (1996), which also won the Pulitzer Prize.
-He produced The Drowsy Chaperone in 2006, which won five Tony Awards, Baz Luhrmann’s production of Puccini’s La Boheme in 2002, [title of show] in 2008, the touring and Broadway productions of Irving Berlin’s White Christmas, the off Broadway hit De La Guarda, the recent hit revival of West Side Story, and Bengal Tiger at the Baghdad Zoo.
-Mr. McCollum founded The Booking Group and The Producing Office, which produce and distribute musicals and plays throughout the world.
-He also owns Creative Goods, a leading live entertainment merchandising company.
-In 2012, Mr. McCollum founded Alchemation, a new theatre and media company.
-Shortly afterward, he announced a new joint venture with 20th Century Fox that will seek to develop titles from their extensive catalog into stage properties.
-Mr. McCollum was trained at the Conservatory of Music at the University of Cincinnati, and earned his Master’s degree in film producing from the Peter Stark Program at the University of Southern California.
+Kevin McCollum has received the Tony Award for Best Musical for In the Heights (2008), Avenue Q (2004), and Rent (1996), which also won the Pulitzer Prize.
+He is currently represented on Broadway with the Olivier Award-winning The Play That Goes Wrong.
+He produced Something Rotten!(Broadway, National Tour), Hand to God ( Broadway, West End), Motown: The Musical (Broadway , West End, and National Tour), The Drowsy Chaperone in 2006, which won five Tony Awards, Baz Luhrmann’s production of Puccini’s La Boheme in 2002, [title of show] in 2008, the touring and Broadway productions of Irving Berlin’s White Christmas, the off Broadway hit De La Guarda, the recent hit revival of West Side Story, and Bengal Tiger at the Baghdad Zoo.
+In 1995 Mr. McCollum co-founded the Producing Office, and has since created Alchemation, a theatrical and media producing company committed to new work.
+Mr. McCollum was trained at the University of Cincinnati College-Conservatory of Music, and earned his Master’s degree in film producing from the Peter Stark Program at the University of Southern California.
 In 1995, he received the Robert Whitehead Award for Outstanding Commercial Theatre Producing.
-Mr. McCollum received an honorary doctorate from his alma mater, the University of Cincinnati.
-Most recently, he produced the smash hit Motown: The Musical and is currently represented on Broadway with The Last Ship and will be opening the New American Play Hand to God this spring.

 1994 – Dennis Grimaldi